haoyuc/haoyuc.github.io/_posts/2018-01-02-RestoreAgent.md

       For use multiple task-specific models,
     </div> -->
     <div class="gradient-text motivation-title">
-     Why does using one fixed for one task fail?
+     Why does using one fixed model for one task fail?
     </div>
     <div class="gradient-text motivation-small-title">
       Inflexible models limit optimal performance